 Professionals who can help you design your building or renovation project may include:

-Note: Where the work is commercial (or includes a residential cable car) the application must include information on specified systems.
+Where the work is commercial (or includes a residential cable car) the application must include information on specified systems.
 You must also include the performance standards to which the specified systems will be installed, and the inspection maintenance and reporting procedures to be listed on the compliance schedule.

 When submitting fire reports or engineering design, you should ensure the person providing that information to you is suitably qualified and experienced.
 You should only use chartered professional engineers for these specialised roles.
-You should not experience any problems if a competent design professional has made an application (see above).

 If your building includes specified systems such as fire sprinklers, alarms, backflow preventers, emergency lighting etc., your application must include information on these.
 This should include the